LiamWilbraham/smilescombine/README.md

 ## `smilesenumerator` :computer:
-High-level API for combining smiles 'skeletons' with functional group substituents in a combinatorial fashion.
+Python library for combining smiles 'skeletons' with functional group substituents in a combinatorial fashion.

 `smilesenumerator` provides molecular building blocks (in the form of SMILES strings) that can be used in combination supramolecular structure-building software such as `stk`.
 Alternatively, the bulding blocks can be used to generate molecular